capeprivacy/capejail/README.md

 The chroot environment can be customized to the level of security desired.
-For example, by restricting access to `/proc` and certain devices in `/dev/` AND running the jail as a non-root user, you can keep the jailed user from seeing other processes and devices that it should not have access to.
+For example, by restricting access to `/proc` and certain devices in `/dev/` AND running the jail as a non-root user, you can keep the jailed user from tampering with other processes and devices.
 While Linux Namespaces are commonly used to achieve this, it has been found that we do not have access to configuring namespaces while in the Nitro Enclave.

 For a comprehensive list of why certain syscalls are blocked, please see [SYSCALLS.md](https://github.com/capeprivacy/capejail/SYSCALLS.md).